RichiH/modbus_exporter/README.md

 # Modbus exporter
-Exporter which retrieves stats from a modbus system and exports them via HTTP for Prometheus consumption.
+Fault tolerant exporter which retrieves stats from a modbus system and exports them via HTTP for Prometheus consumption.

-**DO NOT USE THIS EXPORTER (NOT YET), IT REQUIRES MORE WORK IN ORDER TO BE RELIABLE.**

 ## Building
 you just need Go installed, simply run hte build in the directory as: